-I’ve never been one for dating sims or visual novels but the art style and the promise of cute dogs caused Best Friend Forever to catch my attention when it was announced during Nintendo’s Indie World Direct back in August.
-Getting hands-on at the Next Exhibit, I was swept up in the story of my character arriving in Rainbow Bay with its interesting array of residents and the town’s seeming necessity to own a dog.
-After arriving in Rainbow Bay, you are quickly introduced to Cheeseball the Shiba Inu who steals all your belongings and you end up adopting (there will be more options in the full release).
-Cheeseball sits in the bottom right corner of your screen while notifications of his actions pop up in the top right corner alerting you that he has pooped or borked at someone.
+I’ve never been one for dating sims or visual novels, but the art style and the promise of cute dogs made Best Friend Forever catch my attention when it was announced during Nintendo’s Indie World Direct back in August.
+Getting hands-on at the Next Exhibit, I was swept up in the story of my character arriving in Rainbow Bay with its interesting array of residents and the town’s apparent necessity to own a dog.
+After arriving, you’re quickly introduced to Cheeseball the Shiba Inu—he steals your belongings and you end up adopting him (there will be more options in the full release).
+Cheeseball sits in the bottom-right corner of your screen while notifications of his actions pop up in the top-right—alerting you that he has pooped or borked at someone.

-The thing that really got me was the humour, I giggled several times in the demo while sitting alone with headphones on, surely with someone watching me.
-While only the initial bus trip to Rainbow Bay was fully voice acted, I’m keen to hear the other characters deliver the amusing dialogue and get to know them better.
+The humour really got me; I giggled several times in the demo while sitting alone with headphones on (surely with someone watching me).
+While only the initial bus trip to Rainbow Bay was fully voice-acted, I’m keen to hear the other characters deliver the amusing dialogue and get to know them better.

-Best Friend Forever is scheduled to release February 14th 2020 for PC, Mac and Nintendo Switch.
+Best Friend Forever is scheduled to release February 14, 2020 for PC, Mac, and Nintendo Switch.

 — Ashley Hobley

 You might remember last year at PAX we were talking up a little game called Scout’s Honor, a co-op camping game that required you to complete a series of tasks before nightfall.
-Well, it was back this year under the new name Camped Out which means we can talk about it again! #loopholes.
+It was back this year under the new name Camped Out—which means we can talk about it again! #loopholes.
 You may also remember that Dylan was complaining about having trouble finding important items like the fishing rod or axe in the chaos of four players running around.
-Well it looks like the team at INCA Studios noticed because they’ve come up with a solution by giving those items a white outline when not being held by a player, enough of a subtle change to make it easier to find in the rush to finish tasks but not too obvious as to take away from the challenge or ruin the aesthetic.
+The team at INCA Studios has added a smart solution: those items now get a white outline when not being held by a player—subtle enough to help in the rush without ruining the aesthetic.

-Camped Out is still a fun, chaotic experience that will be a challenge in co-op, especially in the later levels that add obstacles to overcome to get those 3 stars, like falling rocks and thieving squirrels.
-We were all fans of the game last year and are looking forward to its full release.
+Camped Out remains a fun, chaotic co-op challenge—especially in later levels with falling rocks, thieving squirrels, and other obstacles.
+We were all fans last year and are looking forward to its full release.
 Also, they added a bear.

 — Ashley Hobley

-Grabimals has a very simple premise: move and connect a bunch of blocks to complete simple tasks like build a certain shape, climb over a gap or create a specific shadow on a wall.
-The challenge comes in trying to co-ordinate up to four players, each controlling an individual block, in order to complete these tasks.
-While the game can be played solo, with the player switching between the blocks to move them, the game will certainly be more fun with multiple people, all debating how to solve the physics puzzle in front of them.
+Grabimals has a very simple premise: move and connect a bunch of blocks to complete tasks like building a certain shape, climbing over a gap, or creating a specific shadow on a wall.
+The challenge comes in coordinating up to four players, each controlling an individual block, to complete these physics puzzles.
+You can play solo by switching between blocks, but it’s certainly more fun with multiple people all debating how to solve what’s in front of them.
 Grabimals is sure to test some friendships.

-Grabimals is planned to release on PC & Nintendo Switch
+Grabimals is planned to release on PC and Nintendo Switch.

 — Ashley Hobley